maciejpirog/cpp-effects/doc/refman-clause-modifiers.md

   virtual Answer CommandClause(Cmd) = 0;
 };
 ```

-Specialisation for command clauses that do not use the resumption.
-This is useful for handlers that behave like exception handlers or terminate the "current thread".

 The command clause does not receive the current resumption, but it is allowed to resume any other resumption inside its body.